LouisDesdoigts/dLux/docs/API/wavefronts.md

 `Wavefront` objects also have methods used to propagate them between planes.
 These methods are:

 `FFT(pad, focal_length=None)` Performs a Fast Fourier Transform (FFT) on the wavefront, propagating from Pupil to Focal plane.
-If the `focal_length` is None, the output units will angular, otherwise cartesian.
+If the `focal_length` is None, the output units will angular, otherwise Cartesian.

 `IFFT(pad, focal_length=None)` Performs an Inverse Fast Fourier Transform (IFFT) on the wavefront, propagating from Focal to Pupil plane.

 `MFT(npixels, pixel_scale, focal_length=None)` Performs a Matrix Fourier Transform (MFT) on the wavefront, propagating from Pupil to Focal plane.
-If the `focal_length` is None, the `pixel_scale` is assumed to be in angular units (radians), otherwise it is assumed to be in cartesian units (metres).
+If the `focal_length` is None, the `pixel_scale` is assumed to be in angular units (radians), otherwise it is assumed to be in Cartesian units (metres).

 `IMFT(npixels, pixel_scale, focal_length=None)` Performs an Inverse Matrix Fourier Transform (IMFT) on the wavefront, propagating from Focal to Pupil plane.

 `shifted_MFT(npixels, pixel_scale, shift, focal_length=None, pixel=True)` Performs a Matrix Fourier Transform (MFT) on the wavefront, propagating from Pupil to Focal plane.
-If the `focal_length` is None, the `pixel_scale` is assumed to be in angular units (radians), otherwise it is assumed to be in cartesian units (meters).
+If the `focal_length` is None, the `pixel_scale` is assumed to be in angular units (radians), otherwise it is assumed to be in Cartesian units (meters).
 The `shift` parameter is used to shift the center of the output plane, which is treated in units of pixels by default, otherwise it is treated in the units of the `pixel_scale`.

 `shifted_IMFT(npixels, pixel_scale, shift, focal_length=None, pixel=True)` Performs an Inverse Matrix Fourier Transform (IMFT) on the wavefront, propagating from Focal to Pupil plane.
 The `shift` parameter is used to shift the center of the output plane, which is treated in units of pixels by default, otherwise it is treated in the units of the `pixel_scale`.